Darsait

 Darsait is a residential locality in Muscat, the capital of the Sultanate of Oman.
 It is known for its wide array of residences ranging from small studio apartments to single-family villas.
 Darsait has a population around 150 to 200 thousand.
 It is also one of the more prominent localities of Muscat.
 This is where a majority of the Indian population that has migrated to Muscat over the years stay.
-Therefore it is also known as Little India of Muscat.
+Therefore, it is also known as Little India of Muscat.
+It also has many Great football talents in Oman.